kudvas/fizzbuzz/README.md

 This FizzBuzz solution runs in 2 stages for 1 to 100 numbers each.
 STAGE 1 :

-    1. Print Fizz for multiples of three and Buzz for multiples of 5
+    1. Prints Fizz for multiples of 3
+    2. Prints Buzz for multiples of 5

-    2. Prints FizzBuzz for multiples of both three and Five.
+    2. Prints FizzBuzz for multiples of both 3 and 5.
 STAGE 2 :

-    1. Prints Fizz for multiples of three or if number has digit three.
+    1. Prints Fizz for multiples of 3 or if number has digit 3.

-    2. Prints Buzz for multiples of five or if number has digit five.
+    2. Prints Buzz for multiples of 5 or if number has digit 5.
     3. Prints FizzBuzz  if both conditions 1 and 2 are met.

 Main class : FizzBuzzApp

 How to run?